MEd in Professional School Counseling Online

 - Accredited Private School Counselors

-- Pass the comprehensive exam
+- Successful passing of the comprehensive exam

 - Practicum and internship (minimum of 400 clinical hours)